nuwave/lighthouse/docs/master/eloquent/nested-mutations.md

 }
 ```

-There are 3 possible operations that you can expose on a `BelongsTo` relationship when creating:
+You can expose the following operations on a `BelongsTo` relationship when creating:
 - `connect` it to an existing model
 - `create` a new related model and attach it
 - `update` an existing model and attach it